Fujifilm X-A2 vs Olympus PEN-F

-Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the PEN-F provides a faster frame rate than the X-A2.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the PEN-F provides a faster frame rate than the X-A2.
 It can shoot movie footage at 1080/60p, while the Fujifilm is limited to 1080/30p.

 Feature comparison: Fujifilm X-A2 vs Olympus PEN-F